Trust-Anchor-Group/IdApp/README.md

 It is built with .NET Standard 2.0 and Xamarin.Forms 5.0 (Shell), and relies on nugets from the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework to perform tasks related to communication and functionality defined in IEEE P1451.99.

-## Structure

-Apart from the app itself, the repository also contains two frameworks:

-- Tag.Neuron.Xamarin
-- Tag.Neuron.Xamarin.UI

-The first wraps the [IoTGateway](https://github.com/PeterWaher/IoTGateway) framework into a library that is adapted to the mobile phone environment.
-It also provides convenience code and app lifecycle support for the Xamarin platform.

-The second contains some base classes used to structure and bind UI components for common setup and teardown scenarios that occur when browsing and using an app.
-Typically, this includes binding the Appearing/Disappearing events of a page to business logic.

 ## Documentation ##

 The following sections presend an overview of the architecture, as well as technical guides for implementing and using the TAG Neuron SDK